Intelligent Sailing Model for Open Sea Navigation

 \section{Introduction}

-Autonomous navigation of surface vessels is a challenging and interesting application for autonomous systems \cite{Gu2021, Park2021,Qiao2023}, which is surprisingly underexplored by robotics researchers.
-Maritime navigation features static and dynamic obstacles in an unstructured environment, varying environmental disturbances, and nonlinear vessel dynamics.
-In contrast to many other robotic settings in unstructured environments, the interaction of surface vessels is explicitly constrained by legally stipulated maritime traffic rules.
+Autonomous navigation of surface vessels is a challenging application for autonomous systems \cite{Gu2021, Park2021,Qiao2023} as it features static and dynamic obstacles in an unstructured environment, varying environmental disturbances, and nonlinear vessel dynamics.
+Additionally, compared to mobile robot settings where collision avoidance behavior is commonly unconstrained, the collision avoidance interaction of surface vessels is explicitly defined by legally stipulated maritime traffic rules.

-To efficiently develop and test autonomous systems, high-fidelity simulations that capture interactions of other agents with the autonomous system are essential.
+To efficiently develop and test autonomous systems, simulations that capture interactions of other agents with the autonomous system are essential.
 Examples include traffic simulations for autonomous driving \cite{Dosovitskiy.2017,lopez2018microscopic} and human-robot environments \cite{Inamura2021, Thumm2024}.
 For autonomous driving research, a variety of driver models \cite{Matcha2020} such as the Intelligent Driver Model (IDM) \cite{Treiber2000} have been developed to represent realistic and reactive traffic flow surrounding a system under test.
 The integration of the driver models in standard simulators such as CARLA \cite{Dosovitskiy.2017} or SUMO \cite{lopez2018microscopic} accelerates the development of autonomous road vehicles and is a significant asset for benchmarking new motion planning algorithms.
 For autonomous vessels, no comparable models exist even though the \ac{colregs} \cite{IMO.1972} specifies universally applicable traffic rules for collision-free navigation.